char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

 !!!
 Note

-    You right-click on the channel, and select "Invite People" to invite friends to join.
+    You can right-click on the channel, and select "Invite People" to invite friends to join.

 ## Stream Video

-1. Select 'YouTube' from the activity list and wait for it to load.
+1. Select **"YouTube"** from the activity list and wait for it to load.

 2. Select a video to watch with your friends and click to add it to the playlist.